-- 1. Connect the supplied Power cord to the Switch and plug the other end into an electrical outlet.
+- Connect the supplied Power Adapter (cord) to the Switch and plug the other end into an electrical outlet.
+Turn the power switch on the back of the device to the ON position.
 Verify the power LED indicator is lit on the Switch. - 2.
 Wait for the Switch to complete booting up.
 It might take a minute for the Switch to completly boot up. - 3.
 Connect one end of a Category 5/6 Ethernet cable into the Gigabit (10/100/1000) Ethernet port on the Switch front panel and the other end to the Ethernet port on the computer.
 Verify that the LED on the Ethernet ports of the Switch are green. - 4.
 Once your computer is on, ensure that your TCP/IP is set to On or Enabled.
 Open Network Connections and then click Local Area Connecton.
 Select Internet Protocol Version 4 (TCP/IPv4).
 If your computer is already on a network, ensure that you have set it to a Static IP Address on the Interface (Example: 192.168.0.10 and the Subnet mask address as 255.255.255.0).

-Open a web browser on your computer.
-In the address bar of the web browser, enter 192.168.0.239 and click Enter.

-6. A login screen will appear.
-By default, the username is admin and the password is password.Enter the current password of the Switch and then click Login.

-7. Once logged in, click IP Settings under the System tab and select IPv4 or IPv6.
-Next,

-- 8. Click DHCP under Auto-Configuration. - 9.
-Click Apply to save the settings.

-10.Connect the Switch to your network (DHCP enabled).

-11. On the DHCP server, find and write down the IP address allocated to the device.
+- 5. Open a web browser on your computer.
+In the address bar of the web browser, enter 192.168.0.239 and click Enter. - 6.
+A login screen will appear.
+By default, the username is admin and the password is password.
+Enter the current password of the Switch and then click Login. - 7.
+Once logged in, click IP Settings under the System tab and select IPv4 or IPv6.
+Next, - 8.
+Click DHCP under Auto-Configuration. - 9.
+Click Apply to save the settings. - 10.Connect the Switch to your network (DHCP enabled). - 11.
+On the DHCP server, find and write down the IP address allocated to the device.
 Use this IP address to access the management interface.

-IP Address: \\\\\
+IP Address: ------------- --